TABLE OF CONTENTS

 When the assertion fails, it terminates or aborts the test.
 If the tester does not want to terminate the script, they can use soft assertions.
 Soft assertions allow you to collect multiple assertion failures during a test case execution, instead of failing the test immediately after the first assertion failure.
 This allows you to continue executing the test case and gather information about all the failures before marking the test as failed.
 Soft assertions are useful when you want to verify multiple conditions in a single test case without stopping at the first failure.

 The following screenshot displays a sample report with soft assertion enabled for a web automation using Java Selenium framework.
-In the scenario when the user clicks the is verified in a scenario, an error message is shown when the verification step fails.
+In the scenario when the user clicks the particular text on a web page is verified in a scenario, an error message is shown when the verification step fails.
 However, the test case execution continues using a soft assertion.

 In the preceding example, the last step displays all the assertions.